cjus/node-neo4j-presentation/presentation/teleprompt.md

 In his short [paper] entitled "The solution of a problem relating to the geometry of position",  Euler offered a proof that such a path [could not] exist.

-We won't get into the proof here because it isn't the [proof] that we're interested in, but rather [the way] in which Euler approached the problem.
+We won't get into the proof here because it isn't the [proof] that we're interested in, but rather [the way] that Euler approached the problem.

 Euler represented ^ land masses as [nodes] and used [links] to represents bridges.

-He then assigned each of the [nodes] a letter from A to D.
+He then assigned each [node] a letter from A to D.

 With this, Euler, unknowingly founded an [extensive] branch of mathematics called [graph theory].